Husbandry Manual for Asian Lorisines

 Vertical substrate is used for climbing

-up and down. i: Wiremesh, both horizontal and vertical, is a valuable
+up and down. i: Wiremesh, both horizontal and vertical,

 substrate for climbing.
-Wiremesh walls can help to assure continuous locomotor
+Wiremesh walls can help to assure

 opportunities without “dead end” branches.